Mr. K

 Leads the Alice Springs honey team with all things related to bees and heavy lifting on the field.

-Right, well you've found it.
-We're probably the only mob in the Northern Territory making proper raw outback desert honey from Desert Bloodwood and River Red Gum trees around Alice Springs NT.
-Our unfiltered honey is packed with natural enzymes and antioxidants.
+We're the only mob in the Territory harvesting proper raw outback desert honey from Desert Bloodwood and River Red Gum trees around Alice Springs.
+Our unfiltered honey is packed with natural enzymes and antioxidants because we don't mess with it.

-"No processing, no heating, just raw honey the way it should be."
+"No processing, no heating, just honest honey from the bush."

 Young Mr Kekwick in his prime.

 W.D.
-Kekwick was known for his travels through the Australian outback as second in command on J.M.
-Stuart's exploration journeys.
-His last exploration appointment was with W.C.
-Goss as collector of botanic and natural history specimens.
+Kekwick knew the outback better than most.
+He was second in command on J.M.
+Stuart's exploration journeys, spending months in country that would kill an unprepared man in days.
+His last job was with W.C.
+Goss collecting botanic and natural history specimens.

-Anecdotal evidence suggests that Mr. Kekwick tasted some of the collected samplings, and after tasting honey he reportedly stated:"Real men would prefer Desert Bloodwood while ladies might take kindly to River Red Gum."
+Story goes that Mr. Kekwick tried some of what he collected and reckoned:"Real men would prefer Desert Bloodwood while ladies might take kindly to River Red Gum."

 Leads the Alice Springs honey team with all things related to bees and heavy lifting on the field.